Shankar-K-6665/Task-3-SQL_Data_Analysis/README.md

 # Task 3 – SQL for Data Analysis (Elevate Labs Internship)

-This project is created using MySQL Workbench with a small ecommerce dataset.
-It includes basic SQL queries such as SELECT, JOIN, GROUP BY, subqueries, and views.

 ##This task includes basic SQL operations such as:
 - Creating tables